epccs/RPUpi/Hardware/Testing/linux.md

 {"id":{"name":"PwrMgt","desc":"RPUno Board /w atmega328p and LT3652","avr-gcc":"4.9"}}
 /1/iaddr 41
 {"address":"0x29"}
-# i2c command 3 will set the bootload address that is sent when DTR/RTS toggles on the bus manager with Remote firmware
+# i2c command 3 will set the bootload address that is sent when DTR/RTS goes active to the bus manager with Remote firmware
 /1/ibuff 3,49
 {"txBuffer[2]":[{"data":"0x3"},{"data":"0x31"}]}
 /1/iread?
 2